langgexyz/web3job/resume.md

 ### **Career Summary**

-Experienced full-stack developer and architect, skilled in designing and developing solutions from client-side to server-side and from on-chain to off-chain.
+Experienced full-stack engineer and architect, skilled in designing and developing solutions from client-side to server-side and from on-chain to off-chain.
 Led core projects multiple times, managing teams, designing architecture, and developing key modules.
 Skilled at guiding teams through challenges, completing tasks assigned by leadership, and delivering complex projects efficiently.